fraerv/text-editor/README.md

 # Server-Client mode

 Server.py script takes a path to dictionary file and the number or the port to serv on as command line arguments.
-The dictionary file must be a file with strings of a "<word> <frequency>" type lines with no quotes.
+The dictionary file must be a file with strings of a "&lt;word&gt; &lt;frequency&gt;" type lines with no quotes.
 Any other lines will be ignored.
 Port number must be integer from 1025 to 65535.

 Client.py script takes an ip address and a port that Server.py is serving on.
-Possible requests are "get <prefix>" lines.
+Possible requests are "get &lt;prefix&gt;" lines.
 Any other requests will be ignored.
 If there are no words starting with a prefix, there would be no answer.